papotte/stundenzettel/README.md

 ---

+## Data Model Migration

+For information about data model migrations and how to run them, see [MIGRATIONS.md](./MIGRATIONS.md).

+---

 ## Code Quality (Linting & Formatting)

 This project uses [ESLint](https://eslint.org/) for linting and [Prettier](https://prettier.io/) for code formatting to ensure code quality and consistency.